pablowbk/100-days-of-code/log.md

 ### Day 34: December 9, 2018

-**Today's Progress:** Spent another hour with Scrimba's React course.
-So far 31/48 lessons completed.
-Getting along better with React and state.
+**Today's Progress:** Working on the react tutorial.
+33/48 completed.
+The highlight was Conditional Rendering.

 **Thoughts:**